cosmicBboy/ml-research/metalearn/RESEARCH_LOG.md

    direction for this would be to train classification task types (binary and multiclass), and then to meta-test on regression tasks, since the controller will have to access a previously un-traversed part of the action space.
+3. Expand metafeature set to include more comprehensive set of dataset statistics.
+See [this paper][supp-efficient-robust-auto-ml] for examples of such statistics.
+This would provide the controller with a richer feature set to learn the meta-learning algorithm in the outer loop.
 3. **To further improve performance**, extend the controller to ensemble a set of ML frameworks proposed in parallel per iteration.
 4. **Improve inner-loop interface** so that the system is easier to maintain